-When booking flights to San Francisco, most people opt to fly into San Francisco International Airport (SFO).
+When booking flights to San Francisco, you will have three airport options.
+Most people opt to fly into San Francisco International Airport (SFO).
 This is the largest of the three international airports in the area.

 Large international carries also fly in and out of SFO.
 You can get some good flights into the US to SFO on Air Canada, Air France, Air New Zealand, British Airways, Cathay Pacific and Lufthansa.

 There are plenty of ways to get to San Francisco after you arrive.
-My two favorite options after a long flight are either ashuttle or a car service.
-Both simplify the process of getting from the airport to your hotel.
+My two favorite options after a long flight are either a shuttle or a car service.
+Both ease the process of getting from the airport to your hotel.